 What the jury has to say: “The project Magdeburg Moritzplatz combines political and cultural work in a contemporary format, resonating with a broader audience.
 It provides insight into a microcosm that is representative for many other places all over Germany.
 The storytelling is designed to shed light on the participants and the realities they live in, to meet them on eye level, and to show new narrative perspectives that are most urgently needed.”

 DieTanzKompanie at Esslingen’s Dieselstrasse Culture Center

 Dance and so much more.
 Professional dancers with and without disabilities are redefining dance.
 They can be found on stage Esslingen’s Dieselstrasse Culture Center in solo performances, duos, and groups.
-French choreographer and filmmaker Gregory Darcy is founding a new dance company, featuring high-quality performances to create awareness among audiences for the subject of handicap and dance.
+French choreographer and filmmaker Gregory Darcy is founding a new dance company, featuring high-quality performances to create awareness among audiences for the subject of disability and dance.
 This implies addressing social questions of perfection, acceptance, being different, and notions of beauty.
 In connection with various kinds of disability, new styles of human motion and dance are created, accompanied by live composition.
 And all of this with professionals and semi-professionals in both music and dance.

 What the jury has to say: “To dance is to touch, it’s another form of speaking.
-Here, people with and without handicaps can develop new and innovative forms of expression in the world of dance – such as extrapolating the concept of sign language to become a dance form.
-The fact that this project is also specifically dedicated to performing in rural areas makes it exceptional on a further level and gives hope that it will serve as inspiration for others.”
+Here, people with and without disabilities can develop new and innovative forms of expression in the world of dance – such as extrapolating the concept of sign language to become a dance form.
+The fact that this project is also specifically dedicated to performing in rural areas makes it exceptional on a progressive level and gives hope that it will serve as inspiration for others.”